quibler7/quibler7/README.md

 <!-- Fun Facts about me -->
 <h2 align="left" style="color:white;" > 🎧 Fun Facts about me ✨ </h2>

-- Suits is my All time Favourite TV Show.
+- Suits is my All time Favourite TV Show

-- I love emoji's a lot.
+- I love emoji's a lot

-- As a kid, I wanted to be an Engineer.
+- As a kid, I wanted to be an Engineer

 <!-- Check out repo -->